Skip to main content

 Following the adoption of Order No. R9-2015-0100 on November 18, 2015, the Port is to begin implementing the BMP Design Manual February 16, 2016.
 To qualify as a “grandfathered” project under Order No. R9-2013-0001, a project must both obtain project approval prior to the close of business on February 16, 2016 and commence grading activities within 180 days of February 16, 2016.

-Please note: Port Planning and Green Port requires a two week window for stormwater submittal review.
+Please note: Environmental Protection requires a two week window for stormwater submittal review.
 Any project that intends to qualify as a “grandfathered” project must submit the necessary stormwater document(s) in their entirety by no later than close of business February 2, 2016.

 Note: Word documents download automatically.